Flow-Based Density Ratio Estimation for Intractable Distributions with Applications in Genomics: Experiments

 \textbf{Evaluation.} In \citet{oesinghaus2025single}, the authors identify cytokine treatments inducing a differential response between two groups of donors.
 In \cref{fig: pbmc_figure}a, we illustrate our setup.
 We select two treatments that induce a strong shift from controls in one of the two groups (IL-10 for group 1 and IFN-omega for group 2), and one that exhibits a similar weak response in both groups (APRIL).
 For perturbed cells from different donors, we evaluate the $\log$-likelihood ratio between treated cells and controls.
 In this setting, we qualitatively evaluate our results, inspecting whether the distribution of scores reflects the reported biological differences between donors.

 \textbf{Results.} \cref{fig: pbmc_figure}b shows that likelihood ratios estimated by our models reflect biological trends reported in the dataset.
-Higher statistical differences between treated and controls for IFN-omega and IL-10 lead to higher scores in patient groups 2 and 1, respectively, when compared to the counterpart group.
+Higher statistical differences between treated and controls for IFN-omega and IL-10 lead to higher absolute ratios in patient groups 2 and 1, respectively, when compared to the counterpart group.
 Moreover, the distributions of $\log$-ratios similarly center around zero for both groups for cytokine APRIL, confirming expectations.
-In line with our results, scRatio provides a tool for patient stratification and donor-based analysis in large perturbation cohorts.
+Thus, scRatio provides a tool for patient stratification and donor-based analysis in large perturbation cohorts.